Atom’s gender pay gap report

 Pie graph displaying a gender pay gap

-47% of our Executive Committee and Board members are women, and we are continually focused on growing the proportion of women in the Upper and Upper-Middle Quartile.
-Since April 2022 we have appointed 11 and promoted 11 women into roles within these quartiles.
-In 2023, we have already begun to see the impact that this is making within our Upper and Upper-Middle Quartile Pay data and there is now greater female representation in these groups.
+Since April 2023 we have appointed 25 and promoted 22 women into roles within these quartiles.
+In 2024, we have already begun to see the impact that this is making within our Upper and Upper-Middle Quartile Pay data and there is now greater female representation in these groups.
 The salary range in the Upper Quartile is wide however, as team members garner further skill and experience, we expect this to be reflected in salary.

 We expect to see an increase in female representation within the Senior Leadership population over time, as we move to concentrate efforts on ensuring robust development opportunities to support career progression and succession.